HRA features that benefit you:

 All participant benefit accounts and MyCash account are linked to a single card.

-With a single app, participants can manage all their BASIC benefit accounts.
+With a single app, participants can manage all their BASIC benefit accounts and benefit continuation (COBRA) plans.

 MyCash is an unrestricted post-tax reimbursement account linked to participants’ BASIC Cards.